QSBS Basics & Overview: Understanding Qualified Small Business Stock

 For Stock Acquired on or Before the "Applicable Date" (Currently July 4, 2025):

-- 50% exclusion if held for more than 5 years [IRC §1202(a)(1)(A)]
+- A 50% exclusion is available if the stock is held for more than five years [IRC §1202(a)(1)(A)].

 For Stock Acquired After the "Applicable Date":

-- 100% exclusion if held for 5 years or more [IRC §1202(a)(1)(B), (a)(5)]
+- A 100% exclusion if held for five years or more [IRC §1202(a)(1)(B), (a)(5)].

-Historical Exclusion Percentages:
+Historical Exclusion Percentages

-- Stock acquired between February 18, 2009, and September 27, 2010: 75% exclusion if held for more than 5 years [IRC §1202(a)(3)]
+- A 75% exclusion was applicable for stock acquired between February 18, 2009, and September 27, 2010, if held for more than five years [IRC §1202(a)(3)].

-- Stock acquired after September 27, 2010, and on or before the applicable date: 100% exclusion if held for more than 5 years [IRC §1202(a)(4)]
+- For stock acquired after September 27, 2010, and on or before the applicable date, a 100% exclusion is available if held for more than five years [IRC §1202(a)(4)].

 Per-Issuer Limitations